Chevalley Supergroups of type D(2,1;a): Preliminaries

 Any representable supergroup functor is the same as an affine supergroup: indeed, the former corresponds to the functor of points of the latter.
-Indeed, the functor of points of a given superscheme recaptures all the information carried by a superscheme (by Yoneda's Lemma): in particular, two superschemes are isomorphic if and only if their functors of points are.
 Thus we use the same letter to denote both a superscheme and its functor of points.
+See \cite{ccf}, Ch.~3--5, for more details.